Objective-C 3.0 Draft Specification

 At minimum, a conforming implementation needs stable preservation for:

-• module identity and compatibility information,
+• module identity and versioned importer requirements,

 • declaration signatures and dispatch-affecting attributes,